CloudLabsAI-Azure/aroworkshop/_entries/Lab 3 - Exposing routes through Azure Front Door.md

 ## Testing the Configuration

 Run the below command to fetch the Azure front door endpoint and access it through the web browser to view the application.
+Access the web application using `HTTP/8080` port.

 ```bash
 echo $DEFAULT_ENDPOINT_HOST